yamatias/BasicFlixterApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-If the image does not load, try [this link](http://imgur.com/QO5QHxP)
+If the image does not load, try [this link](http://imgur.com/QO5QHxP).

 ## Notes

-Learning about the Movie API we used took some time to learn about as well as working with JSON Objects in Android.
+Learning about the Movie Database API we used took some time to learn about as well as working with JSON Objects in Android.
 After that most time was spent making the design more appealing and adding more features to the app like Dark Mode.

 ## Open-source libraries used